Have you ever thought about going abroad during your teacher training programme?

 I was at the German International School in The Hague, a German school abroad.

-I'm pretty sure that the main difference was not the location, but the difference between state and private school.
+I'm pretty sure that the main difference was not the location, but the difference between state and private schools.
 There was also the international environment, which is definitely due to the city, the location and the students and parents.

 How high was the cost of living at your internship location?